 Reverend Rubén Díaz was elected to the New York State Senate in November, 2002 to serve the 32nd Senate District in the South Bronx.
 The communities in his district include Castle Hill, Longwood, Melrose, Morrisania, Parkchester, West Farms and Concourse Village.
 Senator Díaz is the Ranking Member on the Senate Standing Committee on Aging.
 In this role, he will continue to champion legislation to improve the lives of New York’s senior citizens.

-As State Senator, Reverend Díaz will continue to work hard to improve economic opportunities, housing, health care, and education for the people of The Bronx.
+As State Senator, Reverend Díaz continues to work hard to improve economic opportunities, housing, health care, and education for the people of The Bronx.
+His district office located in the South Bronx serves more than 200 constituents each week.

 Reverend Díaz was decisively elected to the New York City Council in 2001, representing the 18th District in The Bronx, including the communities of Bronx River, Castle Hill, Clason Point, Crotona Park, Harding Park, Parkchester, Soundview, and parts of Crotona Park East, Ferry Point, Hunts Point, West Farms, West Tremont, and Zerega.
 During his swearing-in ceremony, Reverend Díaz conducted the first Pentecostal religious service ever held inside City Hall.
 The sermon was delivered by Bishop Ephrain Navas González, Superintendent of the Northeastern District of the Church of God.